Hengbot-Dynamics/heng-docs/docs/tutorial-basics/deploy_your_site.md

 ### 5.5 Handling method of abnormal situation

-Q: The command has been sent, but Sparky's body doesn't respond.
+Q: The command has been sent, but Sirius's body doesn't respond.

 A: Need to send instructions in one of Remote Control Mode, Edit Mode, Teaching Demonstration Mode, please check it before sending instructions.

-Q: Python has finished the process, but the process in Sparky continues.
+Q: Python has finished the process, but the process in Sirius continues.

 A: After Python stops, you need to switch to any mode in the browser to stop this process.

-Q: After the browser message page finishes the process, a large amount of data appears, which causes Sparky to run slowly.
+Q: After the browser message page finishes the process, a large amount of data appears, which causes Sirius to run slowly.

 A: The data volume is too large, which leads to a slow situation.
 Refresh the web page on the browser side.